The 6 Oldest Dogs Ever Six Elderly Dogs Who Defied All the Odds

 Bluey

-While the previous two cases (which happened within 5 years of one another) might make it seem like dogs living into their late 20s is a somewhat common occurrence, the fact that Bluey, a 29-year-old Australian Cattle Dog from 1939, still holds his spot at number three, proves that these long-lived pups are far from the norm.
+While the previous two cases (which happened within 5 years of one another) might make it seem like dogs living into their late 20s are a somewhat common occurrence, the fact that Bluey, a 29-year-old Australian Cattle Dog from 1939, still holds his spot at number three, proves that these long-lived pups are far from the norm.

 Minius